mvillalba/caviar/README.md

 -----
-Converting your program to use Caviar is very straightforward, just import "github.com/mvillalba/caviar", change any calls to os.Open/OpenFile to caviar.Open/OpenFile, call caviar.Init() early inside your main() function, and run the bundled `cavundle` utility on your compiled executables.
+Converting your program to use Caviar is very straightforward, just import "github.com/mvillalba/caviar", change any calls to os.Open/OpenFile to caviar.Open/OpenFile, and run the bundled `cavundle` utility on your compiled executables.
 That's it.

-NOTE: If you don't call caviar.Init() yourself, it will be automatically called the first time caviar.Open/OpenFile is called, but it's better if you call it manually as caviar.Init() takes some time to run and may cause your program to freeze up for a bit.

-During runtime, Caviar will attempt to load bundled resources from the running executable and failing tham from a detached container (executable-name.cvr).
+During runtime, Caviar will attempt to load bundled resources from the running executable and failing that from a detached container (executable-name.cvr).

-Your program will still run even if a suitable container could not be loaded.
+Your program will still run in the event a Caviar bundle can't be loaded.
 Caviar will simply pass through your Open/OpenFile calls to the os package transparently.
 This is very useful for development.
+And the same goes for opening files not present in the bundle.

 Got dependencies that need to read various files and won't take an io.Reader (I'm looking at you, Revel framework)?
 You can use the bundled tool